Funbit/ets2-telemetry-server/Readme.md

 ***Security notes***: The installation must be done only once and requires Administrator privileges.
 If you mind what exactly server does to the system at this point here is the detailed information:

-1. Tries to find your ETS2 game directory and copy ets2-telemetry-server.dll plugin there (avoiding overwrites)
+1. Tries to find your ETS2 game directory and copy ets2-telemetry-server.dll plugin there
 2. Creates a new Firewall rule for 25555 port named "ETS2 TELEMETRY SERVER (PORT 25555)" opened only for local subnet (i.e. it won't be visible from Internet, so you are safe)
 3. Creates a new ACL rule for HTTP URL bound on 25555 port for OWIN's HttpListener ([more details](http://msdn.microsoft.com/en-us/library/ms733768%28v=vs.110%29.aspx))
 4. Creates a new file for storing application settings inside "\Users\USERNAME\AppData\Local\Ets2 Telemetry Server".